lvmlockd(8) — Linux manual page

 activating the LV, the command uses lvmlockd to acquire a

-the LV is not activated and an error is reported.
-This
+LV is not activated and an error is reported.
+This would

-would happen if the LV is active exclusively on another
+happen if the LV is active exclusively on another host.
+If

-host.
-If the LV type prohibits shared access, such as a
+the LV type prohibits shared access, such as a snapshot,

-snapshot, the command will report an error and fail.
-The
+the command will report an error and fail.
+The shared mode

-application or file system.
-LV types that cannot be used
+system.
+LV types that cannot be used concurrently from

-LV, the command uses lvmlockd to release the current lock
+the command uses lvmlockd to release the current lock on

 Manually repairing a shared VG